leafo/moonscript/docs/reference.md

 `export *` will cause any name declared after the statement to be exported in the current scope. `export ^` will export all proper names, names that begin with a capital letter.

+## Local Statement

+Sometimes you want to declare a variable name before the first time you assign it.
+The `local` statement can be used to do that.

+In this example we declare the variable `a` in the outer scope so its value can be accessed after the `if` statement.
+If there was no `local` statement then `a` would only be accessible inside the `if` statement.

+    ```moon
+    local a
+    if something
+      a = 1
+    print a
+    ```

+`local` can also be used to shadow existing variables for the rest of a scope.

+    ```moon
+    x = 10
+    if something
+      local x
+      x = 12
+    print x -- prints 10
+    ```

+When you have one function that calls another, you typically order them such that the second function can access the first.
+If both functions happen to call each other, then you must forward declare the names:

+    ```moon
+    local first, second

+    first = ->
+      second!

+    second = ->
+      first!
+    ```

+The same problem occurs with declaring classes and regular values too.

+Because forward declaring is often better than manually ordering your assigns, a special form of `local` is provided:

+    ```moon
+    local *

+    first = ->
+      print data
+      second!

+    second = ->
+      first!

+    data = {}
+    ```

+`local *` will forward declare all names below it in the current scope.

+Similarly to [`export`](#export_all_and_export_proper) one more special form is provided, `local ^`.
+This will forward declare all names that begin with a capital letter.

 ## Import Statement